 Please use this identifier to cite or link to this item:

 |Date Issued:||14 Feb 2017|

 |Description:||Genre: Personal narrative.
 Theme: Weaving.
-Yuliana Puine (born c.
-1960-62). tells about how dyeing and weaving were done in the past, and as practised by her mother.
-She speaks at length about the process of indigo dyeing and how to achieve the black colour that is background colour on nearly all Palu'e sarongs.
-To be noted is that after the indigo dyeing, to achieve a resistent and shiny black colour, they boiled bark from the mangrove 'moro hae', dried 'langalidi leaves' and 'wuwu' fruit (or the seeds inside?
-She did not mention that, others did), until the water became red, and about half of the original volume.
-Then a baked and mashed 'loi' root fruit from the forest was mixed into the water.
-The water was poured into a 'kora', a split 'bethu' bamboo, and then the yarn was put into the fluid, and squeezed.
-Red thread could be treated with 'loi' as well (she did not say if the red 'Meja sera 'thread was immersed into the same water.. it was also red so it seems possible.
-Take her literally, they just squeezed 'loi' into the red thread to increase its strength.
-Towards the end she mentions a few differences with today's weaving and yesterday's, two different tools, or differences within the same kind of tool.
-Recorded with the H4N Zoom by SD, 2 Nov -16, before noon, in Yuliana's home, Matamere.
-No others present during recording, which is exceptional.|
+Mama Longge (Y. Puine, born c.
+1960), tells about how dyeing and weaving were done in the past, as practised by her mother.
+She speaks at length about the process of indigo dyeing and how to achieve the characteristic near-black colour that is the background colour on all Palu'e sarongs.
+After the indigo dyeing, three to four immersions, to achieve the resistent and shiny black colour, they boiled bark from the mangrove 'moro hae' with dried 'langalidhi’ leaves, and 'wuwu' fruit seeds (oily.
+She did not mention ‘seeds’ here, others did.
+This ingredient is not obligatory, but perhaps can add shine to the yarn).
+The materials were boiled together until the water became red, and about half of the original volume.
+Then a baked (cool) and mashed 'loi' root fruit from the forest was mixed into the water (starch strengthening the yarn).
+The water was poured into a 'kora', a split 'betu' bamboo, then the yarn was put into the fluid, and squeezed.
+The red yarn was treated with 'loi' as well, but she does not tell about the process here.
+They just squeezed 'loi' into the red thread (ready bought?) to increase its strength.
+Towards the end she mentions a few differences with today's weaving tools and those in the past.
+Recorded with the H4N Zoom by SD, 2 Nov -16, before noon, in Longge's home, Mata mere.
+No others present during the recording, which is exceptional.|

 Stefan Danerek Collection - Palu'e Audio|

 Items in ScholarSpace are protected by copyright, with all rights reserved, unless otherwise indicated.